Lukas-Forst/Python/README.md

 receives a list of strings that are arithmetic problems and returns the problems arranged vertically and side-by-side.
 The function should optionally take a second argument which will display the input.

+### budget-app

+Category class which has several methods that can be used to create a budget for a consume class like "car", "clothing", "food".

 ### polygon-area-calculator

 Rectangle class and a Square class.
 The class displays the rectangles and squares but will also calculate the amount of squares inside rectangles or vice versa.